-Bound and determined to reinforce a disaster-resilient Philippines, the National Resilience Council (NRC), along with its 47 affiliates, developed the Adopt-A-City Program, whose primary focus is to match the assessed strengths and resources of the private sector with the specific strategic needs of local government units (LGUs).
+The NRC, along with its 47 affiliates, developed the Adopt-A-City Program, whose focus is to match the strengths and resources of the private sector with the specific strategic needs of LGUs.

-The program is replete with instances of collaboration among LGUs, the private sector, and other entities.
-Educational trainings are held to amplify disaster risk management strategies to lower exposure and vulnerability, and increase human, economic, infrastructure, and environment resilience.
+Aside from collaboration with LGUs, the private sector, and other entities, educational trainings are held to amplify disaster risk management strategies to lower exposure and vulnerability, and increase human, economic, infrastructure, and environment resilience.